exa-analytics/exa/doc/source/install.rst

 What's Next?
 #####################
-- Users should check out the :ref:`exa-user-guide`
+- Users should check out the :ref:`exa-user-overview`
-- Contributors should check out the :ref:`exa-dev-guide`
+- Contributors should check out the :ref:`exa-dev-overview`
 - The :ref:`exa-api` contains usage and extension examples, and developer notes